rithmschool/react_curriculum/Unit-01/02-testing_react.md

 });
 ```

 Notice that we are using the word `test` - this is very similar to `it` with Jasmine or Mocha.
-You can actually use the `it` and `describe` keywords if you'd like, but you will commonly see `test` when using Jest.
+You can actually use the `it` and `describe` keywords if you'd like as well!

 ### Matchers

 Similar to Jasmine or Mocha, Jest has quite a few functions used for assertions/expectations.
-You can see a full list [here](https://facebook.github.io/jest/docs/en/expect.html), but here are some common ones
+You can see a full list [here](https://facebook.github.io/jest/docs/en/expect.html), but here are some common ones.

 - `toBeDefined`
 - `toBeGreaterThan / toBeLessThan`